-One way of looking at salt is to see it as an all purpose, metabolism enhancing, stress reducing, anxiolytic, anti-depressant.
+One good way of looking at salt, is to see it as an all purpose, metabolism enhancing, stress reducing, anxiolytic, anti-depressant.

-When dietary sodium is restricted this tends to slow energy metabolism, lowering body temperature and eventually promoting many symptoms of stress.
+As a general rule, when dietary sodium is restricted, energy metabolism is slowed, lowering body temperature, and eventually promoting many symptoms of stress and metabolic dysfunction.

-A suppressed metabolism shifts away from the efficient use of sugar, towards the increased release of fat from storage as one alternative source of fuel.
+A suppressed metabolism shifts away from the efficient use of sugar, towards the increased release of fat from storage, as an alternative source of fuel.

-Free fatty acids (often polyunsaturated), raise levels of inflammation and further suppress thyroid function in a variety of ways.
-This has a tendency to promote the loss of sodium in the body, causing the release of adrenalin, often interfering with sleep, as well as potentially increasing anxiety levels.
+Free fatty acids, particularly when polyunsaturated (PUFAs), raise levels of inflammation and further suppress thyroid function in a variety of ways.
+This has a tendency to promote the loss of sodium in the body, causing the release of adrenaline, often interfering with sleep, as well as potentially increasing anxiety levels.

 When thyroid metabolism is suppressed, digestion is slowed, which then generally allows for greater absorption of bacterial toxins into the blood stream.
 As a direct result of this, serotonin levels are raised throughout the system, promoting many of the symptoms of stress and depression.